shahbhatti/CarND-Traffic-Sign-Classifier/README.md

 **Answer:**
-The testing accuracy was over 85%, but the model perdicted was 20% (1 out of 5).
+The testing accuracy was over 85%, but the model predicted 20% (1 out of 5).

 ### Question 8

 *Use the model's softmax probabilities to visualize the **certainty** of its predictions, [`tf.nn.top_k`](https://www.tensorflow.org/versions/r0.12/api_docs/python/nn.html#top_k) could prove helpful here.
 Which predictions is the model certain of?
 Uncertain?
 If the model was incorrect in its initial prediction, does the correct prediction appear in the top k? (k should be 5 at most)*

 `tf.nn.top_k` will return the values and indices (class ids) of the top k predictions.
-So if k=3, for each sign, it'll return the 3 largest probabilities (out of a possible 43) and the correspoding class ids.
+So if k=3, for each sign, it'll return the 3 largest probabilities (out of a possible 43) and the corresponding class ids.

 Take this numpy array as an example: